 We are changing streets in Leith with new community spaces and making it more comfortable for anyone walking, wheeling or cycling, and providing better connections to

-- new protected cycle lanes on Leith Walk, planned as part of Trams to Newhaven project
+- protected cycle lanes on Leith Walk

-- the north Edinburgh path network
+- the North Edinburgh Path Network

 - the Water of Leith path

 - Seafield Road shared use path to Portobello

 - the new tram stops at Foot of the Walk and Shore

 By removing non-residential through traffic and creating new active travel routes it will